hms-networks/flexy-osisoft-connector/README.md

    1. Select the namespace you created and hit next.
    1. Click the "Save" button.
    1. Expand the dropdown menu that now shows up under the list of clients.
-   1. Click on your new client, more details will be available on the right hand panel.
+   1. Click on the new client, more details will be available on the right hand panel.
 1. Obtain the Client ID.
    1. Navigate to the namespace tab.
-   1. Select your namespace.
+   1. Select the namespace.
    1. Click the "Display Details" button.
    1. Copy the Account id for later use.
-This is your tenant ID.
+This is the tenant ID.

 The namespace and tenantId will need to be added to the ConnectorConfig file and uploaded to the Flexy.
 The Client ID and the Client Secret will be needed for the basic script you will have running on the Flexy.

 ### Flexy OCS Configuration File Changes
 1. Add OCS information to the ConnectorConfig.json file.
-   1. Replace the xxx below with your namespace.
+   1. Replace the xxx below with the namespace.
-   1. Replace the yyy below with your tenant ID.
+   1. Replace the yyy below with the tenant ID.
    1. Copy these into the ServerConfig portion of the json file.
       ```json
       "Namespace":"xxx",